wacncontent/CustomizeTool/removeCommentOutput2/articles/redis-cache/cache-howto-manage-redis-cache-powershell.md

 - [Azure Redis Cache cmdlet documentation on MSDN](https://msdn.microsoft.com/zh-cn/library/azure/mt634513.aspx)
 - [Azure Resource Manager Cmdlets](https://msdn.microsoft.com/zh-cn/library/azure/mt125356.aspx): Learn to use the cmdlets in the AzureResourceManager module.
-- [Using Resource groups to manage your Azure resources](/documentation/articles/resource-group-template-deploy-portal/): Learn how to create and manage resource groups in the Azure Portal.
+- [Using Resource groups to manage your Azure resources](/documentation/articles/resource-group-template-deploy-portal/): Learn how to create and manage resource groups in the Azure Portal Preview.
 - [Azure blog](/blog/): Learn about new features in Azure.
 - [Windows PowerShell blog](http://blogs.msdn.com/powershell): Learn about new features in Windows PowerShell.
 - ["Hey, Scripting Guy!"
 Blog](http://blogs.technet.com/b/heyscriptingguy/): Get real-world tips and tricks from the Windows PowerShell community.